OmriNaor/Linux-Shell/README.md

 ## The Algorithm

 - The program starts by displaying the shell prompt.
-The prompt includes the number of legal commands and arguments that have been used so far.
+The prompt includes the number of successfully executed commands and arguments so far.

 - The algorithm checks the given input and handles it accordingly: